1,979 Shares in Vanguard Total Stock Market ETF (NYSEARCA:VTI) Acquired by Breiter Capital Management Inc.

 Breiter Capital Management Inc. bought a new position in Vanguard Total Stock Market ETF (NYSEARCA:VTI) during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm bought 1,979 shares of the company’s stock, valued at approximately $441,000.

-Other hedge funds also recently modified their holdings of the company.
-Betterment LLC boosted its stake in shares of Vanguard Total Stock Market ETF by 7.3% during the 1st quarter.
-Betterment LLC now owns 25,783,586 shares of the company’s stock worth $5,329,209,000 after acquiring an additional 1,752,842 shares during the last quarter.
+A number of other hedge funds also recently modified their holdings of the stock.
+Betterment LLC boosted its holdings in Vanguard Total Stock Market ETF by 7.3% in the first quarter.
+Betterment LLC now owns 25,783,586 shares of the company’s stock worth $5,329,209,000 after purchasing an additional 1,752,842 shares during the last quarter.
 Wealthfront Advisers LLC boosted its stake in shares of Vanguard Total Stock Market ETF by 3.3% during the 1st quarter.
 Wealthfront Advisers LLC now owns 10,634,317 shares of the company’s stock worth $2,198,007,000 after acquiring an additional 342,914 shares during the last quarter.
 Northern Trust Corp boosted its stake in shares of Vanguard Total Stock Market ETF by 6.1% during the 1st quarter.
 Northern Trust Corp now owns 8,515,807 shares of the company’s stock worth $1,760,132,000 after acquiring an additional 489,172 shares during the last quarter.
 Milliman Financial Risk Management LLC boosted its stake in shares of Vanguard Total Stock Market ETF by 2.3% during the 1st quarter.
 Milliman Financial Risk Management LLC now owns 8,335,228 shares of the company’s stock worth $1,722,808,000 after acquiring an additional 188,224 shares during the last quarter.
 Finally, WealthNavi Inc. boosted its stake in shares of Vanguard Total Stock Market ETF by 8.4% during the 1st quarter.
 WealthNavi Inc. now owns 5,928,990 shares of the company’s stock worth $1,225,463,000 after acquiring an additional 461,095 shares during the last quarter.

 Shares of Vanguard Total Stock Market ETF stock traded up $0.28 on Friday, hitting $228.87.
 2,343,355 shares of the company’s stock were exchanged, compared to its average volume of 4,003,091.
 The firm has a 50-day moving average of $223.12.
 Vanguard Total Stock Market ETF has a 1 year low of $162.85 and a 1 year high of $229.31.